Brave For Mac Performance Metrics & Benchmarks

 - Secondly, for users who prioritize performance, especially when running web applications, Brave could offer a notable advantage over Chrome and Firefox.
 The significantly higher Speedometer score suggests that web apps may feel more responsive and snappy in Brave.

-With Safari, it’s a similar story as outline in this post from the Mac Rumors forum:
+With Safari, it’s a similar story as outlined in this post from the Mac Rumors forum:

 Browser benchmarks: Brave vs Safari